jdpaterson/jpatersondev/content/posts/2020-11-28-creating-a-recursive-react-component.md

 tl;dr; you can check out the component [here](https://github.com/jdpaterson/react-collapse-object) , I was even feeling ambitious so I published it to NPM, go ahead and `npm install react-collapse-object` and bump up my npm weekly downloads counter if you're feeling gratuitous.

 Aaanyway, enough about me, what I want to show today is how the functional design of React naturally lends itself to creating recursive components.
-It shan't take long, so let's get to it.
+It shan't take long, I promise, so let's get to it.

 What we are building, is a component that, when it is passed a JS object as a prop, it will render something that displays the root level of that object, and when the user clicks, the object will collapse and the user can then see the next level of properties of the object, and if the user clicks on one of those properties, if they are themselves objects or arrays, then they will collapse and display the next level properties, and so on, and so forth, until finally there are no child elements left to click. <- see?
-Recursion be the only suitable solution here.
+There is only one suitable solution here and recursion be thy name!
 Also, if the property is NOT an object or an array, I need the user to be able to select the field, and the path to that selection will be stored in a state, with which I can then do what I want (ie print the list of all selected fields).

 Ok so here is the parent component,